 - Use an independent insurance agent.
 This is the best way to go if you need someone to help advise you.

 Medicare Advantage vs. Original Medicare with a Supplement

-If you are worried that an HMO or PPO plan will try to limit your care, Medicare Advantage is not the only way to get full coverage.
+If you are concerned that Medicare Advantage could be inconvenient or limit your services, there is another way to get full coverage and lower your out-of-pocket costs.
 Montana Medicare Supplemental Insurance and a Montana Medicare Part D Plan (for prescriptions) work hand-in-hand with your Original Medicare to give you the best coverage possible.